uobdv/Design-Verification/index.md

 > specview &
 > jaspergold &
 ```
+The simulator for Specman only works within a virtual machine.
+The guide to access EDA tools in a virtual machine is in [Access EDA tools in a virtual machine](/VirtualMachine_Instructions.pdf).

 In both cases the tools should come up with GUI interfaces.
 If this works for you, then you are ready to start the exercises and, where applicable, your coursework.